-Grace Academy's academic calendar is made up of four nine-week quarters.
-Parents will be informed of their child's progress and proficiency in all subject areas during a parent-teacher conference scheduled by the teacher following the first grading quarter.
-Teachers will schedule other times as necessary or if at a parent's request.
+Grace Academy's academic calendar is made up of four quarters.
+Parents will be informed of their child's progress and proficiency at the midpoint and end of every quarter.
+Teachers will offer parent-teacher conferences at the end of the first three quarters.
+Conferences are required for any student who is failing or in danger of failing.
+Teachers will schedule other times as necessary or at a parent's request.